Klein Constantia - Vin de Constance 2021 (liquoreux, 50cl)

 Wine rated (2024 guide) 97/100

-Vin de Constance 2021 comes from 27 different batches macerated for two weeks on the skins.
-With 173.5 grams per liter of residual sugar (as in 2020), it has a very pure, effervescent bouquet, with notes of quince, orange zest and a touch of marmalade, wonderfully defined and concentrated.
-The palate is extremely well balanced, with a viscous attack and very good weight on the palate, but the acidity (6.3 grams per liter) keeps it lively.
-Quite spicy on the finish, it lingers on the palate for a long time, and I can still smell it 30 seconds after tasting it.
-There's a real freshness and electricity here.
+The 2021 Vin de Constance comes from 27 different batches that macerated on the skins for two weeks.
+With 173.5 grams per liter of residual sugar (as in 2020), it has a very pure, effervescent bouquet with notes of quince, orange zest, and a touch of marmalade, wonderfully defined and concentrated.
+The palate is extremely well balanced, with a viscous attack and very good weight in the mouth, but the acidity (6.3 grams per liter) keeps it lively.
+Quite spicy on the finish, it lingers long in the mouth, and I can still taste it 30 seconds after tasting it.
+There is a real freshness and electricity here.
 Exceptional.
 2025-2045

 Tim Atkin